European Economic Association

 This lecture has proved to be very successful and educative.

-It was decided that the 2007 JEEA-BBVA would be held at the American Economic Association congress in January 2008.
-Professor Alberto Alesina gave the lecture.
+It was decided that the 2007 JEEA-FBBVA lecture would be held at the American Economic Association congress in January 2008.
+Alberto Alesina gave the lecture.
 He also gave the same lecture in Madrid in May 2008.
 The title of the lecture was "Gender-Based Taxation".

-On January 7 2011, Professor Daron Acemoglu gave the sixth FBBVA lecture, and the fourth to be held at the ASSA meetings, in Denver, Colorado.
-The lecture, entitled "Intellectual Property Rights Policy, Competition and Innovation", will be held in at the FBBVA headquarters in Madrid in March, 2012.
+On January 7 2011, Daron Acemoglu gave the sixth JEEA-FBBVA lecture, and the fourth to be held at the ASSA meetings, in Denver, Colorado.
+The lecture, entitled "Intellectual Property Rights Policy, Competition and Innovation", was held in at the FBBVA headquarters in Madrid in March, 2012.

-On January 6 2012 in Chicago, Professor Ernst Fehr gave the fifth FBBVA lecture held at the ASSA Meetings.
+On January 6 2012 in Chicago, Ernst Fehr gave the seventh JEEA-FBBVA lecture and the fifith held at the ASSA Meetings.
 The lecture, entitled "Transaction Costs, Power Abuse, and the Employment Relation--Economic Origins of Authority" was given once again at the FBBVA headquarters in Madrid at the end of November 2012.

-John Van Reenen gave the 2013 FBBVA lecture on Friday January 4, during the ASSA Meetings.
+John Van Reenen gave the gave the eighth JEEA-FBBVA lecture and the sixth held at the ASSA Meetings.
 The lecture was entitled "Growth and the New Economics of Management".
 The lecture was also held at the FBBVA headquarters in Madrid on May 30.

 The JEEA-FBBVA lectures are published as leading articles in JEEA.
 For further information, please contact the EEA central office at email@example.com

 The EEA publically thanks BBVA FOUNDATION for their continued support, without which these lectures would not be possible.